 Nasal irrigation with Neti pots and saline sprays are great options to have on-hand from common colds to more advanced conditions.
 Nasal irrigation is also extremely helpful in treating upper respiratory conditions to help clear breathing passages, remove environmental pollutants and ease inflammation.

-Finally, while OTC medications require a prescription from a doctor to purchase with an FSA, it may be wise to pick up a few items to err on the safe side.
+Finally, it may be wise to pick up a few over-the-counter medicines to err on the safe side.
 Pain relievers like aspirin or ibuprofen, cold & allergy medicines like decongestants and expectorants will be great to have on-hand throughout cold & flu season.